danielabar/meblog/src/markdown/active_storage_form_errors.md

 With these techniques, you now have a robust, user-friendly way to preserve file uploads through validation cycles, bringing Active Storage in line with the rest of Rails' form behavior.

 ## TODO
-* link to scaffold generator for those unfamiliar - very useful to quickly get end to end functionality for a given model, try to find official rails guides/docs on this.
-* aside: using tailwindcss but have removed classes from erb snippets to focus on attachment issue
-* aside: debug gem included by default in Rails projects (or you can add it if don't already have it), reference: https://guides.rubyonrails.org/debugging_rails_applications.html#debugging-with-the-debug-gem
-* aside when debugging: use `bin/rails s` rather than `bin/dev` - reason?
-Procfile, debug port?
-* better definition of `blob`
-* explanation of `signed_id` when showing right-click -> copy link address on file download link
-* better definition of what direct upload does?
-* maybe show the ajax requests when direct upload is enabled and form is submitted
 * aside in direct uploads section - good practice in any case to avoid slow clients typing up a puma thread
 * aside in direct uploads section for purging unattached blobs which could happen if user abandons the form after validation error: https://guides.rubyonrails.org/v7.2/active_storage_overview.html#purging-unattached-uploads
 * aside: beyond scope of this post to go in depth on stimulus, if not familiar, see my previous post on stimulus - link...